-The CAN is not active.
-It can be selected to be off or used as wake-up source.
-If all wake up sources are disabled, (CAN, WK, cyclic wake) the watchdog can not be disabled, the SBC stays in Normal Mode and the watchdog continues with the old settings.
+The CAN and LIN modules are not active.
+They can be selected to be off or used as wake-up source.
+If all wake up sources are disabled, (CAN, LIN, WK, cyclic wake) the watchdog can not be disabled, the SBC stays in Normal Mode and the watchdog continues with the old settings.

 If a wake-up event occurs the INT pin is set to low.
-The μC can react on the interrupt and set the device into Normal Mode via SPI.
+The μ C can react on the interrupt and set the device into Normal Mode via SPI.
 There is no automatic transition to SBC Normal Mode.